 You can reduce the number of outdoor allergens such as pollen and mould from entering the home by keeping windows and doors closed and the air conditioner set on recirculate.
 Close windows and rely on air conditioning during pollen season.
 If your allergens are from indoor sources, open windows and allow the circulation of fresh air into the home.

 It is suggested that people allergic to animal dander not keep household pets with feathers or fur.
 If unable to find a new home for your pet, consider keeping them outside, weather permitting.

 Reducing humidity decreases dust mite and mould growth.
 Air conditioners help reduce the humidity as well as prevent the exposure of outdoor allergens.
 Maintain temperature between 20 – 22 C (68 – 72F) and relative humidity less than 50%

 Measure humidity in each room with a hygrometer.
-If above 50%, use a dehumidifier to reduce dampness, and clean it once a week.
+If above 50%, use a dehumidifier to reduce dampness and clean it once a week.

 7. Vent Outside.

 Install and use a vented exhaust fan to remove cooking fumes and reduce moisture.
 Most stove-top hoods simply filter cooking particulates without venting outside.
 Install and use an exhaust fan to reduce moisture while taking baths or showers.
 Vent your clothes dryer outside or line dry clothes.
-If your fans just re-circulate indoor air into the attic, mould can simple start growing there, vet to outside.
+If your fans just re-circulate indoor air into the attic, mould can simply start growing there, vet to outside.